 Both the app and Ontario 511 website provide highway and traffic information to Ontario drivers.
 The Ontario 511 app will provide all drivers immediate access to the information they need to stay safe, fed and rested while travelling across the province.
 Drivers can easily access information on their mobile phones by downloading the app on the App Store or Google Play.

 The app includes an easy to use map view and features a drive mode that provides hands free audio alerts.

 How do I get a copy of images from an MTO highway camera?MTO’s Transportation Management Centre records a six-second segment from each traffic camera on an ongoing basis in a continuous loop.
-While we do record some information from the cameras in the COMPASS system, we seldom capture collisions.
-The video recordings are kept for approximately 20 days so make your request as soon as possible.
+While we do record footage from the cameras in the COMPASS system, we seldom capture collisions.
+The video recordings are kept for approximately 15 days, so please submit your request as soon as possible.